eugeneivanov-dev/eugeneivanov-dev/README.md

 ## Current Focus

-Right now the work centers on: Linux administration depth (RHCSA in progress), operating and refining the two-node high-availability cluster, continuing to expand the observability stack, and preparing the next service layer — internal DNS and NetBox as a source of truth.
+Right now the work centers on: networking depth (CCNA in progress, with live Cisco IOS practice in a CML lab on the cluster), operating and refining the two-node high-availability cluster, continuing to expand the observability stack, and preparing the next service layer — internal DNS and NetBox as a source of truth.
+RHCSA follows once CCNA is done, alongside continued Linux administration depth.

 The broader phase remains *Infrastructure Services and Observability* — the core is operational, and the work is extending it.